confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 LEAST(col1, col2...)
 ```

-The lowest non-null value among a variable number of comparable columns.
+The highest non-null value among a variable number of comparable columns.
+It is suggested to use CAST to explicitly cast these columns to the same type.

 ### `LN`